 (ii) Exhaust gases.

-Samples for the PFOS and PFOS-related substances in water (surface water, groundwater, drinking water) may be collected in 100-500 ml HDPE (high-density polyethylene) plastic bottles.
+Samples for the analysis of PFOS and PFOA and their -related substances in water (surface water, groundwater, drinking water) may be collected in HDPE (high-density polyethylene) plastic bottles (100 mL; preferentially 500 mL to 1 L).
 The sample volume should be determined by an analytical laboratory and adapted to expected PFOS levels and the laboratory’s analytical capacities.
 The instrumental limit of detection is the main factor limiting the sensitivity and the volume should be enough to reach quantification levels (UNEP, 2015b).
-Fluoropolymeric plastics, including Teflon, PTFE (polyetrafluoroethene) and rubber materials, should be avoided during sampling, sample storage and extraction (WRC Group, 2008) (Weiss et al., 2015).
+Fluoropolymeric plastics, including polyetrafluoroethene (PTFE) and rubber materials, should be avoided during sampling, sample storage and extraction (WRC Group, 2008) (Weiss et al., 2015).

-Air measurement methods include high-volume air sampling, which measures a large volume of air and is better for detecting low PFOS concentrations often found in the environment, and passive air sampling, which gathers information on long-term exposure.
+Air measurement methods include high-volume air sampling, which measures a large volume of air and is better for detecting low PFOS and PFOA concentrations often found in the environment, and passive air sampling, which gathers information on long-term exposure.
 The advantage of passive air samplers is their simplicity, ease of transport to remote sites and non-reliance on power sources (Environment Canada, 2013).

 The PFOS anion is recommended for water monitoring using either passive or active (grab) sampling methods or passive sampling, including through the use of a modified POCIS (Polar Organic Chemical Integrative Sampler) and a weak anion exchange sorbent as a receiving phase to determine PFOS and other PFASs in water.
-In the Guidance on the global monitoring plan for POPs (UNEP, 2015b), the use of grab samples is recommended for PFOS; generally, samples are not filtered prior to extraction for PFOS analysis (see ibid., chapter 4.3 and references therein).
+In the Guidance on the global monitoring plan for POPs (UNEP, 2019), the use of grab samples is recommended for PFOS; generally, samples are not filtered prior to extraction for PFOS analysis (see UNEP 2019, chapter 4.3 and references therein).

 Methods that may be used for the preparation of samples include solvent extraction, ion-pair extraction, solid-phase extraction and column-switching extraction (EPA, 2012).